slaclab/amc-carrier-core/AmcCarrierCore/debug/README.md

 XVC Debugging with the AMC Carrier Core
 =======================================

-The AMC Carrier Core FW instantiates a Debug Bridge (`AxisDebugBridge`) component from the SURF library (see surf/protocols/jtag/README.md) and connects it to a UDP server at port 2542.
+The AMC Carrier Core FW instantiates a Debug Bridge (`AxisJtagDebugBridge`) component from the SURF library (see surf/protocols/jtag/README.md) and connects it to a UDP server at port 2542.
 Note, however, that the binding to an actual entity is deferred to the